tirth1356/coastal_alert_system_4stack/README.md

+This is the official submission of team 4Stack for HACKOUT'25 organised by Dhirubhai Ambani University (formerly DAIICT) The challenge track was coast warning system with dashboard, interactive map and notification system The team members were
+Tirth Patel
+Divy Mevada
+Lakshya Mehta

 # 🌊 Coastal Alarm System

 A comprehensive real-time coastal monitoring and alert system that combines machine learning predictions with live data feeds to provide early warnings for coastal hazards.